 Friendship Day is a day to celebrate the people you dearly love.
 To celebrate, you may send out a nice image or text a heartfelt expression of gratitude to a single friend you adore, or you may host a party with the people you call friends, to celebrate the joy you find in bringing everyone you love together.
 No matter how you celebrate, or whom you celebrate with, Friendship Day is a day to recognize and celebrate people who make your life just a little bit better by being in it.

 Is 30th July Friendship Day?

-July 30th is the internationally recognized day to celebrate friendship, though the day may vary from individual country to individual country.
-In the United States, for instance, Friendship Day is typically celebrated on the first Sunday of August, rather than having a dedicated date.
-In either case, Friendship Day is not a holiday that prompts closures of any kind; Friendship Day is more in the vein of National Doughnut Day, or National Dog Day.
-It is a day designed to celebrate friendship, without causing a significant upset or alteration in day-to-day lives.
+July 30th is the internationally-recognized day to celebrate friendship, though the day may vary from individual country to individual country.
+In the United States, for instance, Friendship Day is typically celebrated on the first Sunday of August.
+In either case, Friendship Day is a day designed to celebrate friendship, without causing a significant upset or alteration in day-to-day lives.